karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     Show the details of `account`.

-    :param account: The name of a account, a short descriptive word.
+    :param account: The name of a account.
     :status 200: Returns the account as a json string.
     :status 403: Request not permitted.
     :status 404: Account not found.